xorblo-doitus/Notification/addons/notification/README.md

 If the pushed notification has a `marked_as_read` signal, the notification will be closed early when this signal is emitted.

+If the pushed notification has a `group_marked_as_read` signal, all notifications of the same group will be closed early when this signal is emitted.

 ## Theme type variations